High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Introduction

 The remainder of the paper is organised as follows.
-In Section~\ref{sec:gradient}, the optimisation problem is introduced and, in Section~\ref{sec:gradient_descent}, the optimisation method used in this work is shown.
+In Section~\ref{sec:preliminaries}, the optimisation problem is introduced and, in Section~\ref{sec:gradient_descent}, the optimisation method used in this work is shown.
+In Section~\ref{sec:derivative}, an efficient gradient calculation in introduced.
 Then, in Section~\ref{sec:chain_rule}, the gradient is extended to account for the nonlinearity of the fibre channel.
-After which, in Sections \ref{sec:results} and \ref{sec:resultnonlin}, we present results obtained using the algorithms shown in this work for the \ac{AWGN} channel and the nonlinear fibre channel, respectively, with the conclusions in Section~\ref{sec:conclusions}.
+After which, in Sections~\ref{sec:results} and~\ref{sec:resultnonlin}, we present results obtained using the algorithms shown in this work for the \ac{AWGN} channel and the nonlinear fibre channel, respectively, with the conclusions in Section~\ref{sec:conclusions}.